OramicGIT/OramiXSystem/README.md

 ## You can modify the code and share with friends.
 How to make this?
 Just edit the code of any file what are you want.
 And use the **How to share** Tutorial.
 Goodbye!

+## BUT WHERE IS SYSTEM?
+I just lazy about system full loading to GitHub, and system in Releases, and BINARY.zip